Knotx/knotx-fragments/handler/README.md

 Transition is simple text.
 The `_success` and `_error` transitions are the default ones.
 However, they are not mandatory!

+There are two important rules to remember:
->If a node responds with _success transition, but the transition is not configured, then processing is finished.
+> If a node responds with *_success* transition, but the transition is not configured, then processing is finished.

->If a node responds with _error transition, but the transition is not configured, then an exception is returned.
+> If a node responds with *_error* transition, but the transition is not configured, then an exception is returned.

 Nodes can declare custom transitions.
 Custom transitions allow to react to non standard situations such as data sources timeouts, fallbacks etc.